tUrInG1uRKSS/-Fuzzy-Control-and-a-Neural-Network-Control/README.md

 # Comparative Study: Fuzzy Control vs. Neural Network Control

 ## Overview
-This project investigates and compares the performance of two advanced control strategies—**Fuzzy Logic Control** and **Neural Network Control**—applied to a first-order RC circuit.
+This project investigates and compares the performance of two advanced control strategies (**Fuzzy Logic Control** and **Neural Network Control**) applied to a first-order RC circuit.
 Both strategies rely on a "expert" Proportional-Integral (PI) controller for baseline performance data and training.

 The study evaluates the efficacy of these methodologies in terms of stability, response time, and robustness, implementing simulations in **MATLAB/Simulink** and **LabVIEW**, with physical validation using a DAQ and oscilloscope.